tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 I sprinted inside, the front door slamming behind me, face flushed from the booze and the exertion.
 Not sure what I expected to see, honestly.
 But, room to room, I didn’t see her anywhere.
 She had been practically bed bound for weeks, and now, somehow, she had vanished.

 That really put some jet fuel into my veins.
-The blood pumping through my heart was almost painful; felt sludgy, like it really had to turned into black, viscous fuel.
+The blood pumping through my heart was almost painful; felt sludgy, like it really had turned into black, viscous fuel.
 Before I could truly start to panic about her whereabouts, I heard her speak again.

 *“This is probably what it looked like through Junior’s eyes, right before he passed.”* shouted my wife, voice muffled.